Start Clicker Training Your Cat - What to Teach and When to Start

 1. Foundational Tricks: Tricks that enable other tricks or improve sharing our lives with a cat

-2. Useful Tricks: Teach your cat tricks like Sit and Stay or Come When Called to get our cat to wait for food, or wait for us to take a cute picture of them.
+2. Useful Tricks: Teach your cat tricks like Sit and Stay or Come When Called to get your cat to wait for food, or wait for us to take a cute picture of them.
 They can also be great for recalling them from outdoors.

 3. Party Tricks: Tricks that will get people's attention and make your cat an Instagram star